+9.5 Example System Use

-The prototype software was tested by developing a renewal plan for a group of sewers in the City of Regina, Canada.
-The City has an inventory of approximately 860 km of sanitary sewers and 755 km of storm sewers.
-Figure 1 shows the prototype GIS interface.
+The prototype DSS was used to develop renewal plans for an example sewer network in the City of Regina, Canada.
+Figure 2 shows the prototype GIS interface.
+More details about the DSS implementation and use can be found in Halfawy et al. (2008).
+The City of Regina has an inventory of approximately 860 km of sanitary sewers and 755 km of storm sewers.
 The network was subdivided into a set of homogeneous groups.
 This example demonstrates the development of a renewal plan for one year (2008) for one of these groups using actual data as recorded in the City database.
 The group was defined to include vitrified clay sanitary sewers, with 200 mm diameter, and constructed between 1950 and 1955.
 This group included 249 sewer segments with a total length of 19.86 km.
-Only 39 sewers in this group were previously inspected and rated.
+Only 39 sewers in this group were previously inspected and rated using the WRc condition rating scheme (WRc 2001).
 The condition indices as recorded in the database were found to vary significantly, 2 sewers in condition state 1 (0.1 km), 17 in condition state 2 (1.5 km), 9 in condition state 3 (0.8 km), and 11 in condition state 4 (1 km).
+Based on these values, an average condition index for the uninspected sewers is assumed to be 3 at the average age of 52 years.
+Given that condition data were only available for a small subset of the sewers, the user may at this point decide to perform CCTV inspection of the most critical sewers in the group to verify or revise this assumption.

+Leave footer as is

+so vertical dimension

+of page remains correct
-Figure 1: GIS interface of the sewer renewal planning DSS

-Fitting a deterioration curve to the set of the condition data points can be performed.
+Leave header as is so vertical dimension of page remains correct Figure 9.2 GIS interface of the sewer renewal planning DSS Fitting a deterioration curve to the set of the condition data points can then be performed.
 By analyzing data collected from several Canadian municipalities, a set of deterioration curves was developed by Newton and Vanier (2005).
+These curves were defined for sanitary sewers based on the condition data for approximately 9000 km of sewers, 3,400 km of which had condition data available.
 A database of these models was created and used to check if any previously defined curves approximately fit condition data for a particular group.
 If a sewer has two or more inspection records, a deterioration curve could be defined specifically for that sewer.
-However, in actual practice, adequate condition data to define deterioration curves for individual sewer segments are not available, and approximation and judgment are typically used to compensate for the data inadequacy.
+However, in actual practice, adequate condition data to define deterioration curves for individual sewer segments are rarely available, and approximation and judgment are typically used to compensate for the data inadequacy.
 In this example, a deterioration curve from the library was found to reasonably fit the data points.
+The selected deterioration curve (Figure 3) indicates an expected service life of 75 years.
+The curve also indicates that, on average, Leave footer as is so vertical dimension of page remains correct the condition index of a typical sewer in the group may reach 3 at the age of 55, which concurs with the general assumption previously made in estimating the condition index for the sewers that lacked inspection records.